Thermal Energy Storage (TES)

 There are various forms of TES technologies that are largely distinguished in terms of the energy sources they draw from, storage mediums they use, and the chemical or physical processes that underlie them.
 Most commonly, TES technologies store energy in liquids or solids via temperature changes without changing their state of matter.
 This process often involves converting renewable electricity to heat through common processes such as electrical resistance and storing heat for immediate or later use.
 Storage mediums include water tanks, molten salt, and materials such as volcanic rock, minerals, ceramic, or concrete.
 Other forms of TES technologies similarly draw on renewable electricity but store heat via changes in states of matter (e.g. freezing water), often for low-temperature applications in buildings, while other forms of TES technologies work via chemical reactions or by manipulating physical properties of fluids.

 TES technologies have strong potential for cross-sectoral decarbonization, especially for heating and cooling buildings and providing heat for industrial processes.
 TES technologies can provide high temperature industrial heat (above 1,000°C) at extremely high efficiency using common materials that can store heat over long durations.
 Their cost-effectiveness is expected to further improve over the course of the decade, dropping by about 30 percent for industrial applications by 2030, according to the International Renewable Energy Agency.
-RTC sponsors Antora Energy, Brenmiller Energy, and Rondo Energy are active in the industrial and institutional spaces, with projects including a cement plant, a major plastics company, and a college campus.
+RTC Solutions Providers have completed multiple agreements for deployments in industrial and institutional settings, including a cement plant, a major plastics company, and a college campus.

 What is the RTC Doing?

-The RTC will also convene a Thermal Storage Working Group comprised of RTC members and sponsors, utilities, NGOs, and technical experts from research institutions.
-This working group provide input into the Thermal Storage Technology Assessment and create a Technology Action Plan and Partnership (TAPP) to identify the market, policy, and technology actions the RTC should take over the next three years to accelerate thermal storage deployment, with a detailed plan established for year one.
+The RTC convenes a Thermal Storage Working Group comprised of RTC Members and Solutions Providers, utilities, NGOs, and technical experts from research institutions.
+This working group provided input into the Thermal Storage Technology Assessment and will create a Technology Action Plan and Partnership (TAPP) to identify the market, policy, and technology actions the RTC should take over the next three years to accelerate thermal storage deployment.

 Selected materials and webinars